 The HEKSS training programme in Acute Internal Medicine (AIM) is a 5 year programme, leading to dual accreditation in the specialty together with General (Internal) Medicine (GIM), Intensive Care Medicine (ICM) and Stroke Medicine.
 The programme is one of the largest in the country and is constantly developing to meet the needs of trainees – as well as rising to the challenges of the 5-year Forward Plan and changing patient needs.
 With more Acute Medicine Consultant posts being advertised than any other specialty now is the time to get involved in this exciting and dynamic specialty.

 By choosing to train in Kent, Surrey & Sussex, you will have the opportunity to develop a broad experience in several medical specialities required for your training but also to experience placements in first class acute medical units within the region.
-There will also be the option for placements in the London region if desired.
 The Kent Surrey and Sussex area is one of the most stunning places in the country to live and work.
-With the rolling downs, beautiful coastline and easy access to the capital it remains a highly desirable location for trainee doctors.
+With the rolling downs, beautiful coastline and easy access to the capital it remains a highly desirable location for doctors in training.

 By combining experience in district general hospitals along with teaching hospital posts you can gain the experience and skills required to be an excellent acute physician.
-Within your GIM placements you will have the option of being involved in a full complement of General Medical attachments including:
+As well as your time within AMUs, within your GIM placements you will have the option of being involved in a range of General Medical attachments including:

 - Diabetes and Endocrinology

 Trainees have the opportunity to enhance their Acute Medicine training with development of special interests and skills which will make them highly sought-after consultant Acute Physicians.
-The hospitals within KSS provide the option of acquiring additional skills in:
+Trainees will be allowed a half day per week to develop their specialist skills during their training years.
+Hospitals within KSS provide the option of acquiring additional skills in:

 - Simulation training